 Varnika Singh is a lawyer with 12 years of experience in various fields of law.
 She began her career prosecuting Trade Mark laws and has since completed a judicial clerkship with the Hon’ble Justice of the High Court of Delhi, India.
 She was also involved with the Human Rights Law Network and worked in the field of human rights.
 Varnika also has a Master of Laws in Science and Technology from the National Law Institute at the University of Bhopal.
-She is currently employed by FIAPO as a Legal Manager/consultant in the legal and policy team.
+She is currently employed by FIAPO as the Head of Legal Affairs, (previously Legal Manager and Consultant) in the legal and policy team.
 Varnika’s work focuses on litigation, legal advice, animal issues deliberation, and the drafting and vetting of court petitions and legal instruments.

 Varnika worked on several significant cases while at FIAPO, including the prohibition of a bull sport known as Jallikattu, the issue of street dogs, and the prohibition of animals in circuses.
 Varnika has provided policy feedback on the draft amendments to the Prevention of Cruelty to Animals Act, 1060, and the Wild Life Protection Act, 1972.
 She is particularly interested in the legal rights of wild animals and nature.
 She is also pursuing an LLM in Animal Law from Lewis and Clark College in Portland, Oregon, to broaden her knowledge and scope in the field.